-A Memory Book can be a helpful tool to both the individual diagnosed with Alzheimer's disease and the family.
-The purpose of the Memory Book is to provide a record of the individual's personal history.
+A memory book and activity kit can be helpful tools to both the individual diagnosed with Alzheimer's disease and their family.
+The purpose of the memory book is to provide a record of the individual's personal history.
 This can be especially helpful as the disease progresses and memory loss increases.
-The goal of this manual is to provide ideas for activities that will be both interesting and stimulating to the person with dementia.
-In addition, the activities can be rewarding and fulfilling to caregiver.
+The goal of this manual is to provide ideas for activities that can be both interesting and stimulating to the person with dementia.
+Additionally, the activities can be rewarding and fulfilling for caregivers.

-The Memory Book tells about likes, dislikes, interests, work history and it identifies family and friends.
-It is recommended that this project be started as soon as possible after the diagnosis of Alzheimer's as been made.
-Not only will this book help your loved one to remember their life story but can also serve as a storybook for future generations.
+The memory book talks about likes, dislikes, interests, work history, and identifies family and friends.
+It is recommended this project be started as soon as possible after the diagnosis of Alzheimer's has been made.
+Not only will this book help your loved one remember their life story, but it can also serve as a storybook for future generations.